M5A1 Stuart Light Tank "U-Go" Restoration

 in Army Service

-Fort Snelling Military Museum Volunteers, Inc. is an independent private organization formed in the State of Minnesota for the express purpose of supporting and providing services to the Fort Snelling Military Museum.
-This strictly volunteer group is not otherwise affiliated with the US Army Reserve, the US Army's 88th Regional Support Command, the United States Government, the US Army Center of Military History, or the Fort Snelling Military Museum.
+Inc., an independent private organization formed in the State of Minnesota for the express purpose of supporting and providing services to the Fort Snelling Military Museum.
+This strictly volunteer group was not otherwise affiliated with the US Army Reserve, the US Army's 88th Regional Support Command, the United States Government, the US Army Center of Military History, or the Fort Snelling Military Museum.